rackerlabs/design-system/_docs/style/spacing.md

 ### Container spacing variants

-In some cases you may be required to use smaller or larger spacing than the 20px default value.
+In some cases, you might be required to use smaller or larger spacing than the 20px default value.
 Keep in mind that large spacing can result in too much whitespace and small spacing can lead to a data dense UI, which can be difficult for a user to process.

 - **Small (SM) = 12px**
 - **Medium (MD) = 20px**
 - **Large (LG) = 32px**

-In addition, some elements, such as a dashboard panel, require no inset spacing when displaying edge-to-edge, body content.
+In addition, some elements, such as a dashboard panel, require no inset spacing when displaying edge-to-edge body content.

 {% endcolumn %}